scaleoutsean/eseries-perf-analyzer/README.md

 ## Requirements

-- NetApp SANtricity OS: >= 11.80 recommended.
+- NetApp SANtricity OS: >= 11.90 recommended.
 Older releases may work (for the most part), but are not tested and bugs exclusive to releases years old won't be fixed
-- EPA Collector should work on any Linux with recent Python 3.10 or similar - you may run it as a script, systemd service, Docker/Podman/Nomad/K8s container, etc.
+- EPA Collector should work on any Linux with recent Python 3.12 or newer - you may run it as a script, systemd service, Docker/Podman/Nomad/K8s container, etc.
 - The rest of EPA "stack" is standard OSS integrated in a stack for reference purposes.
 Users are encouraged to use own database and Grafana

 ## Quick start